 Since the holidays are a busy time, here’s a basic oatmeal cookie recipe that can be made into different versions by changing one or two ingredients.

 That way, you can bring oatmeal raisin cranberry cookies to one cookie exchange.
 Oatmeal raisin cookies to another.

-Chocolate oatmeal cookies to a third, and so on just by changing the “mix ins” – what you mix into the gluten free oatmeal cookie recipe – such as raisins, chocolate chips, nuts, dried cranberries, and more.
+Make these into oatmeal chocolate chip to a third exchange, just by changing the “mix ins” – what you mix into the cookie recipe – such as raisins, chocolate chips, nuts, dried cranberries, and more.

 These cookies are gluten free, but are so tasty that even those who aren’t avoiding gluten won’t even notice!

-Get creative with your gluten free oatmeal cookie baking
+Get creative with your gluten free oatmeal baking

 Not only are these oatmeal cookies convenient to make, you can do flavor combinations making these cookies truly unique.
 They’re truly the best gluten free cookies you can make during the holidays.